chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > This page is incomplete and everything in this page is subject to change.
 {.is-warning}

-> This page explains advanced features, some users may not understand everything in this page.
+> This page explains advanced features, some players may not understand everything in this page.
 {.is-warning}

 # Logic